Group Control Type

 This topic provides information about Microsoft UI Automation support for the Group control type.

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Group control type.
-The UI Automation requirements apply to all group controls, whether Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.
+The UI Automation requirements apply to all group controls where the UI framework/platform integrates UI Automation support for control types and control patterns.

 This topic contains the following sections.